 Several manufacturers make similar traditional cookies like Signature Select, Great Value, and Nabisco calls theirs “Pinwheels”.
-This gluten free fudge marshmallow cookies recipe is comprised of a crunch chocolate cookie, topped with marshmallows, and covered in chocolate.
-I prefer these cookies over See’s Candies marshmallow treats, which says a lot.
-The cookie is the key!
+This gluten free fudge marshmallow cookies recipe is comprised of a crunchy chocolate cookie, topped with marshmallows, and covered in chocolate.
+I prefer these cookies over See’s Candies marshmallow treats, which says a lot because those contain caramel.
+The cookie is the key to this recipe!
+However, many others appreciate the process that I created to adhere the marshmallows to the cookies.
 Enjoy!

 Check out their texture at Gluten Free Fudge Cookie Video.